Simply put, 60-70% of your body is nothing but WATER – and this includes muscles, tendons, digestive system, everything.

-In fact, there were many days I did not get a decent meal throughout the workday (wasn’t that easily accomplished apparently in the factory I worked at); and was tired and cranky when I got home – NOT the ideal way to start a tough workout immediately afterwards.
+There were many days I did not get a decent meal throughout the workday (wasn’t that easily accomplished apparently in the factory I worked at), and was tired and cranky when I got home – NOT the ideal way to start a tough workout immediately afterward.

 But, a glass or two of green tea later, and I was raring to go – and got great results as well.
 Green tea has numerous health benefits which I will talk about in a later post, but for now, let’s just say it’s an instant and immensely healthy “pick me up” – so if your not drinking some green tea during YOUR daily routine, start doing so now.

 Other forms of herbal tea are also great – jasmine tea, white tea, oolong, and black tea – but my personal favorite remains green tea.